TUNKSTUN/linkbio/README.md

 ## 🚀 Features:

 -   Easy to use
--   Integrates with the GitHub API to display profile information and repository data
+-   Integrates with the GitHub API to display repo information (linkbio)
 -   Fully responsive design

 ## 🔧 Installation: